Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes

 \begin{theorem} Let $X$ be a metric space satisfying the Morse Criterion, and the Link Criterion in the range $I$.
 Then for any $(t,s]\subseteq I$ the inclusion $\rips_t(X)\to\rips_s(X)$ is a homotopy equivalence, and for any $(t,\infty)\subseteq I$, $\rips_t(X)$ is contractible. \end{theorem}

-\begin{proof} By Lemma~\ref{lem:morse_criterion} $(\diam,-\dim)$ is a Morse function on $\rips(X)$.
+\begin{proof} By Lemma~\ref{lem:morse_criterion} $(\diam,-\dim)$ is a Morse function on $\rips(X)'$.
 Lemma~\ref{lem:cible_dlks} says that for any $\sigma$ with $\diam(\sigma)\in I$, $\dlk(\sigma)$ is contractible.
 Hence Corollary~\ref{cor:morse} says that for any $(t,s]\subseteq I$ the inclusion $\rips_t(X)\to \rips_s(X)$ induces an isomorphism in $\pi_k$ for all $k$.
 This inclusion is therefore a homotopy equivalence by the Whitehead Theorem.
 The same argument applies if $(t,\infty)\subseteq I$, with the conclusion being that $\rips_t(X)\to \rips(X)$ is a homotopy equivalence, so $\rips_t(X)$ is contractible. \end{proof}

 \begin{remark} The means by which the descending links in Lemma~\ref{lem:cible_dlks} are contractible is reminiscent of Forman's discrete Morse theory from Example~\ref{ex:forman}, in that sometimes it is due to a conically contractible descending face link and sometimes due to a conically contractible descending coface link.
 However, it does not seem easy to extract a ``Forman-style'' discrete Morse function giving the same sublevel sets, since the choice of $z$ in the Link Criterion is not necessarily canonical.
-In particular, in Forman's framework the descending coface link of a redundant simplex is a cone on a single codimension-$1$ coface (the collapsible simplex with which it is paired), and here descending coface links can easily be contractible without consisting of just a single coface.
+In particular, in Forman's framework the descending coface link of a redundant simplex is a cone on a single codimension-$1$ coface (the collapsible simplex with which it is paired), and here descending coface links can easily be contractible for other reasons.
 Similarly, in Forman's framework the descending face link of a collapsible simplex is a cone on the vertex opposite a single codimension-$1$ coface (the redundant simplex with which is it paired), and here descending face links can be contractible for more complicated reasons. \end{remark}

 In the coming sections we will make use of some still stronger versions of the Strong Link Criterion, which we record here.